Joshua-z-Luo/276-2D-Game-Unit-Testing-/README.md

 HOW TO TEST
 -------------

 Press the run buttons on the tests you would like to run to ensure everything is correct and running as expected.
-Alternatively, there is a All Test run configuration that will run all tests at once.
+Alternatively, there is a All Test run configuration that will run all tests at once.<br>
+Another way to run all tests is to bring up your IDE's terminal and enter 'mvn test'.

 HOW TO BUILD ARTIFACTS